intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.DependencyInjection/PACKAGE_README.md

 # Getting Started

-To register a scoped `IndustrialAppStoreHttpClient` service with an `IServiceCollection`, call the `AddIndustrialAppStoreServices` extension method:
+To register a scoped `IndustrialAppStoreHttpClient` service with an `IServiceCollection`, call the `AddIndustrialAppStoreApiServices` extension method:

 ```csharp
 var builder = services.AddIndustrialAppStoreApiServices();